"I empower you with a clear understanding of your rights.

 I’m active in the Canadian Bar Association as a member of the Employment and Human Rights sections, and with the Women’s Lawyers Forum.
 I was an elected Director of the Vancouver Bar Association from 2003 – 2006 and served as its President in 2007.

 I live in North Vancouver with my husband and two children.
 When not practising law, I spend most of my time on the North Shore mountains or Whistler Blackcomb mountains with either my snowboard or one of my mountain bikes.
-In 2015, I survived the BC Bike Race which was epic: seven days of searing heat, punishing climbs, and fantastic descents!
+In 2015 and 2023, I competed in the BC Bike Race which was epic: seven days of searing heat, punishing climbs, and fantastic descents!